Ready to build a full-stack influencer program?

 When Gymshark started, Ben would watch a lot of YouTube videos about fitness, gym culture, and exercise.
 He had built a list of YouTube personalities he liked to learn about building a healthy body.

 The only expense he incurred was the cost of the items and shipping.
-Check out how to do product seeding with a step-by-step process and make the most of this affordable method to get started with influencer marketing.
+Check out how to do product seeding to influencers and make the most of this affordable method to get started with influencer marketing.

 Instead of calling its brand advocates ambassadors or affiliates, Gymshark calls them 'Gymshark Athletes.'
 That's more powerful than a generic bucket used by every other brand.
 Gymshark gives these athletes an identity by helping them associate with a community that 'gets them' and supports them wholeheartedly in their journey.

-A strong sense of belonging will encourage ambassadors to recommend your brand whenever someone asks for a suggestion because now they feel invested in the relationship with your brand.
+A strong sense of belonging will encourage influencers and brand ambassadors to recommend your brand whenever someone asks for a suggestion because now they feel invested in the relationship with your brand.
 This can propel word-of-mouth marketing, and that means loyal customers and revenue without any expensive ad spend.

-Gymshark uses the images and videos from ambassadors as promotional and educational content for its social media channels.
+Gymshark uses the images and videos from its influencers as promotional and educational content for its social media channels.

-Here's an example of a creator @ libbychristensen.
-She is a Gymshark athlete as you can see from
+Here's an example of a creator @libbychristensen.
+She is a Gymshark athlete as you can see.

 Gymshark posted Libby's image in their workout clothes on their social channel to drive traffic to the website so people can shop for these clothes.
 They also tagged her in the post to give her social recognition.